-France is not only the world’s most famous wine growing country, it also takes credit for being one of the oldest as well.
+France is not only the world’s most famous wine growing country, it also takes credit for being one of the world’s oldest wine regions as well.
 The ancient Romans began cultivating vines in France about 125 BC.
 They moved into the Rhone valley not too long after that.
 By the first century AD, the Romans were also active in Bordeaux .
 Ancient ruins and antiquities can be easily spotted all over France, especially in Bordeaux as well in the Rhone Valley.
 The Romans knew what to look for.
 They wanted to plant on hillsides with exposure to the sun and natural drainage.
 Plus the vineyards could not be too far from towns and cities to allow for ease in trading.
 As of 2016, France is second in production of wine, at least in terms of volume all over the world.
 Only Spain makes more wine today.

 Currently, over 792,000 hectares of vines are planted with the purpose of growing grapes for wine in France.
 This is a change in the amount of planted hectares as less than a decade ago, France had 861,000 planted hectares.
 The French Governmental Agricultural board has helped force the reduction in the amount of vines planted, as several small vineyards in poor areas were not able to make money selling their grapes or wine.
 Those 792,000 hectares planted in France, depending on the vintage can produce between 7 and 8 billion bottles of wine per year!
 Yes, that is Billions with a B!
 That makes France the world’s most important wine producing region in terms of volume and in dollar value.